 So, in 2008 terms, what we’re saying when we say that the first Whig was the Devil is that this idea of “progress” might be kind of, well, creepy and weird.
 As you see, my family background predisposes me to this suspicion.
 There is no use in trying to convince me that there was never any such thing as an international Communist conspiracy.

-As a modern progressive, of course, you are not a Communist but (as Sartre put it) an anti-anti-Communist.
+As a modern progressive, of course, you are not a Communist but (like Sartre) an anti-anti-Communist.
 You think of Communism as a mistake, which of course is exactly what it was.
 The anti-Communism of a Joe McCarthy or a Robert Welch still shocks and appalls you.
 Its opposite does not.
 “McCarthyist” is a live insult in your mind.
 So is “fascist.”
 “Communist,” or any of its variants, is kind of dated and almost funny.
 “You Communist!”

 At most you might say that Obama is a communist the same way Mitt Romney is a Mormon.
 Romney is not a Mormon because he, personally, read the Book of Mormon and felt the awe and mystery of Joseph Smith’s golden plates.
 He is a Mormon because his parents were Mormons.
 Just as Obama’s were communists.
 (I use the small ‘c’ to mean sympathy, not membership.)
 Even if you made Romney absolute king of the universe, I suspect that re-establishing the State of Deseret would not be high on his agenda.
 I’m sure the same goes for Obama and the Politburo.